publisha/publisha.github.io/_posts/2018/2018-10-14-using-booktype-to-create-a-book-in-multiple-formats.md

 ---
-layout: "post"
+layout: post
 title: "Using Booktype to create a book in multiple formats"
 date: "2018-10-14 14:58"
 published: true
 categories: [Publishing, Editing, OpenSource]
 ---
 Booktype is web based, single-source publishing software for creating  books.
 The software is open-source so you can (expertise needed) install on your own server and create and edit books and then, export to a number of formats.

 [More information on the Booktype page][7c7006d7].